 7 inspiring ways our teams are taking on today’s challenges

-This last year will no doubt be remembered as one of crisis and turmoil.
+Last year will no doubt be remembered as one of crisis and turmoil.
 But against the odds, people in communities around the globe persevered and forged a path forward.
 When our team members look back, what they see is progress — what can be achieved when we all work together.

 To shape a brighter future for every person and every community, it takes all of us working together with determination and a vision for what’s next.
 As you find new ways to spark change in your community and for people you may never meet, get inspired by the Mercy Corps team members across the globe who are making an impact.